-The Reset Button will bring the IP camera back to its factory default settings.
+The Reset Button operation can be reset back to default.
 Press the Reset Button for about 10 seconds.
-A Blue screen will be displayed and a text that says "RESETTING..." will appear.
-The device will then auto reboot.
-All settings will then be back to default.
-The following items will return back to default.
+Blue screens will be displayed, and a text saying "RESETTING..." will appear.
+The device auto reboots.
+All settings are back to default.
+The following items return back to default.